Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-ii.md

 As a general rule, the abilities of a multiclass character are the sum of the abilities of each of the character's classes.

+### Level
-**Level:** "Character level" is a character's total number of levels.
+"Character level" is a character's total number of levels.
 It is used to determine when feats and ability score boosts are gained.

 "Class level" is a character's level in a particular class.
 For a character whose levels are all in the same class, character level and class level are the same.

+### Hit Points
-**Hit Points:** A character gains hit points from each class as his or her class level increases, adding the new hit points to the previous total.
+A character gains hit points from each class as his or her class level increases, adding the new hit points to the previous total.

+### Base Attack Bonus
-**Base Attack Bonus:** Add the base attack bonuses acquired for each class to get the character's base attack bonus.
+Add the base attack bonuses acquired for each class to get the character's base attack bonus.
 A resulting value of +6 or higher provides the character with multiple attacks.

+### Saving Throws
-**Saving Throws:** Add the base save bonuses for each class together.
+Add the base save bonuses for each class together.

+### Skills
-**Skills:** If a skill is a class skill for any of a multiclass character's classes, then character level determines a skill's maximum rank.
+If a skill is a class skill for any of a multiclass character's classes, then character level determines a skill's maximum rank.
 (The maximum rank for a class skill is 3 + character level.)